maidsafe/dev-website/src/contents/en-gb/doc_node_js.md

 Note we are expecting the value of the entry to be a serialised JSON object, since that's how we stored them when we called the `quickSetup` function before, so we need to de-serialise it with `JSON.parse` before returning it.

-We can now run it again and we should be able to see the list of trips we initially stored on the SAFE Network.
+We can now run it again and we should be able to see the list of trips we initially stored on the Safe Network.

 ## Add more entries to our MutableData
 It's time now to allow the user to add new trips to the list by entering them in the form on the UI.